Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

     This is game dependent, not all games have the same folders and files.

 3. Edit `game_dir/package.json`.
-    - Edit the `name` parameter to an unique id.
+    - Edit the `name` parameter to something unique.
 This can simply be the game's name or `title`.

-    - For RPG Maker MZ: Edit the `main` parameter so to `www/index.html` and the `icon` parameter to `www/icon/icon.png`.
+    - For RPG Maker MZ: Edit the `main` parameter to `www/index.html` and the `icon` parameter to `www/icon/icon.png`.

     Example:
     ```